NAMU AMIDA BUTSU

 True Shin Buddhism

-refuge in Amida Buddha) singlemindedly and with simple gratitude for
+(I take refuge in Amida Buddha) singlemindedly and with

-salvation that we receive in this life with the promise of Buddhahood
+receive in this life with the promise of Buddhahood at the

 By "attaining SHINJIN" is meant receiving the blessed gift of SHINJIN from Amida Buddha through His transferred merit to all beings who take singleminded refuge in Him.
 The transferred merit is through the OTHER POWER (Jp. "tariki") of Amida.